Anil-py/Anilk.github.io/README.md

 # Case Study: How Does a Bike-Share Navigate Speedy Success?

-This is a capstone roject for Google Data Analytics Certification.
+This is a capstone project for Google Data Analytics Certification.

 This project uses public data available under this [licence](https://www.divvybikes.com/data-license-agreement)